trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
  * Highlight all the text, copy and paste it in the txt file on PC and save.
 Then rename the extension from `txt` to `conf`.
 Now you have config file for that specific WireGuard client/user.

- * Import the config file to WireGuard (import from file option).
+ * Import the config file to WireGuard (import from file option), save and connect.

 ## Configure WireGuard with adblocking & DNS security